-A wide variety of physical models have been employed in an effort to fully resolve the problem of momentum conservation in a dielectric \cite{BIRL,BIMcD,BIBrev,BIAMC3,BIKemplatest,BIPfei,BIAMC2,BIAMC4,BIAMC5,BIObuk,BIMuka,BIBarn,BIPeierls,BIJMP,BIBalazs,BIGord,BIBahder,BIMol}.
-Selected examples are discussed in the next subsection of this article.
+A wide variety of physical models have been employed in an effort to fully resolve the problem of momentum conservation in a dielectric \cite{BIRL,BIBrev,BIAMC3,BIKemplatest,BIPfei,BIAMC2,BIAMC4,BIAMC5,BIObuk,BIObuk2,BIMuka,BIMuka2,BIBarn,BIPeierls,BIBalazs,BIGord,BIMol,BIBahder,BIJMP}.
+Selected examples are discussed in the next subsection.
 Typically, one assumes a microscopic model of the material dynamics in a dielectric and applies an averaging technique to derive the macroscopic momentum of the material.
-The correctness of the results are affirmed by the fundamental nature of the physical laws that are used as the basis of the analysis.
-Adding the electromagnetic and material tensors, one obtains the total energy--momentum tensor for the thermodynamically closed system.
-The total linear momentum, Eq.~(\ref{EQn3.35}) and the total energy, Eq.~(\ref{EQn3.34}), are known quantities by temporal invariance.
-Using the conservation laws, Eqs.~(\ref{EQn3.25})--(\ref{EQn3.28}) to relate the total energy density and the total momentum density to elements of the total energy--momentum tensor, we write
+The correctness of the results is assumed to be affirmed by the fundamental nature of the physical laws that are used as the basis of the analysis.
+Adding the electromagnetic and material tensors, one obtains the total energy--momentum tensor for the thermodynamically closed system, Eq.~(\ref{EQw4.21}).
+The total linear momentum

-The total energy--momentum tensor, Eq.~(\ref{EQn3.41}) is diagonally symmetric and traceless.
-Consequently, the conditions for conservation 3) and 4), Eqs.~(\ref{EQn3.27}) and (\ref{EQn3.28}) are satisfied in addition to condition 1), Eq.~(\ref{EQn3.25}), that is satisfied by definition, Eq.~(\ref{EQn3.40}).
-Due to the temporal invariance demonstrated by Eq.~(\ref{EQn3.31}), both the total energy